 One of these will be a 40MP (1/1.55-inch, quad RYYB filter) sensors.
 The other one, also a 40MP (1/1.7-inch) sensor will be equipped with an ultrawide-angle lens.
 Finally, the third one of the lot could possibly be an 8MP telephoto lens, just like the P30 Pro (review).

 The display might home dual selfie snapper in a large in-display cutout, akin to Galaxy S10 Plus (review).
+One of these might be a 32MP sensor.
 Huawei might employ a Face-ID like tech.

 Battle of Big 4 Flagship smartphones of 2019